Has the bank called your loan due immediately? It is a very stressful scenario.

 Bank delinquency rates have gone up in the 1st Quarter of 2020.
-You can review the Federal Reserve’s Charge-Off and Delinquency Rates report on loans and leases at commercial banks below.
+You can review the Federal Reserve’s Charge-Off and Delinquency Rates report on loans and leases at commercial institutions below.

-Quarterly financials, credit score checks and other reviews are often requested by banks.
+Quarterly financials, credit score checks and other reviews are often requested.

-If your overall situation has deteriorated, you may be at a high risk of a traditional financial institution such as a bank calling your loan due immediately.
+If your overall situation has deteriorated, you may be at a high risk of a traditional financial institution calling your loan payable immediately.

 Familiarize yourself with your best options beforehand.